Borgor-Chefs/CompTIA-Notes/interfaces/Cables/Coaxial Cables.md

 ### RG-59

-These are made for sthort distances and generaly used for high definition (HD)/quality (HQ) video.
+These are made for short distances and generally used for high definition (HD)/quality (HQ) video.